damoscodehub/superagency/README.md

 * [inserts_only.sql](inserts_only.sql): all the INSERT statements.

 ### ❌ Some unrequested and unsubmitted files
 * [log.md](log.md): Unfinished chronological account of the process.
-I abandoned it when I saw that it was too long and took up too much of my time.
+We abandoned it when we saw that it was too long and took up too much of my time.
 There are many things missing there.
 * [missing_superentities.txt](missing_superentities.txt): A disorganized compendium of super-entities that are not yet in the database.
-* [command_log.sql](command_log.sql): A chaotic log of many of the commands I used in the process.
+* [command_log.sql](command_log.sql): A chaotic log of many of the commands we used in the process.
-* [superagency_before_submit.zip](superagency_before_submit.zip): the files that I submitted as they were just before I submitted them.
+* [superagency_before_submit.zip](superagency_before_submit.zip): the files that we submitted as they were just before we submitted them.
-* [superagency_extra_files.zip](superagency_extra_files.zip): the rest of the files (those that I used but I didn't submitted) as they were just before my submission.
+* [superagency_extra_files.zip](superagency_extra_files.zip): the rest of the files (those that we used but we didn't submitted) as they were just before my submission.

 ## Special credits
 As we explain in [log.md](log.md), after we almost finished our first version of the SuperAgency! database, we found in the web a [Superhero Database](https://www.databasestar.com/sample-database-superheroes/) with hundreds of super-entities.
 It is centered exclusively on super-entities and has nothing related to an agency that hires them, but we adapt some of its tables for our project.